Catfight: Usage in popular culture

 Catfights first began appearing in American popular culture in the 1950s when postwar pioneers of pornography such as Irving Klaw produced film clips of women engaged in catfighting and wrestling.
 Klaw used many models and actresses in his works, including Bettie Page.
 The popularity of watching women fight increased in the postwar years and eventually moved into the mainstream of society.
 In the 1960s, catfights became popular in B movies such as Russ Meyer's Faster, Pussycat!
 Kill!
-Kill! and the 1969 animated Boris Karloff movie Mad Monster Party.
+Kill! and the 1969 animated Boris Karloff movie Mad Monster Party?.
 In the 1970s and 1980s, catfights began to make appearances in women in prison films, in roller derby, and in nighttime soap operas such as Dallas and Dynasty.

 Dynasty starred John Forsythe as an oil tycoon and patriarch of a wealthy family that lived in Denver.
 The show co-starred blonde Linda Evans and brunette Joan Collins.
 The two women had a number of fights, both verbal and physical, during the show's 9-year run on ABC.
 Designed to compete with Dallas, a highly popular evening drama on CBS, Dynasty's first-year ratings were unremarkable.
 For the second season, the producers introduced the dark-haired Collins as a foil to the blonde Evans and hoped that her "bitchy persona" would enhance the show's ratings, which it did.
 Wanting the ratings to go even higher, Douglas S. Cramer, Dynasty's producer suggested that the two women have a "knockdown, drag out fight".
 Cramer, in a 2008 interview, claimed that everybody loved the catfights except Joan Collins because "Linda was so much stronger than she was."
+In a 2023 interview, Collins confirmed that she hated the catfights because "... they were so stupid."

 Dynasty upped the ante ...
 On one side was the blonde stay at home Krystal Carrington ... in the other corner was the most delicious bitch ever seen on television, the dark haired, scheming, career vixen, Alexis Carrington Colby ...
 Krystal just wanted to make her husband happy; Alexis wanted to control the world.
 How could you not love a catfight between these two?